Saikrishivgar/Zudora/README.md

 There are several ways of editing your application.

-Simply visit the [zudora Project](https://.dev/projects/321dfe01-378a-47cb-8e7a-421b3f1b965f) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/321dfe01-378a-47cb-8e7a-421b3f1b965f) and start prompting.

-Changes made via  will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo.

+If you want to work locally using your own IDE, you can clone this repo and push changes.
+Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)